g3tsyst3m/g3tsyst3m.github.io/_posts/2025-6-20-Buffer Overflows in the Modern Era - Part 2.md

 ![image](https://github.com/user-attachments/assets/943c5742-0636-4eef-8e84-b42a52565d5e)

+I'll reiterate what I mentioned in Part 1 that way it doesn't go unnoticed.
+We are selecting this memory address for our breakpoint because it immediately follows the section of our program where it asks for input, and thus, immediately follows our buffer overflow!
+Also worth reiterating, there is no JMP ESP / JMP RSP used in x64 buffer overflows like we're accustomed to in x86/32 bit buffer overflows.
+We are using Return Oriented Programming (ROP), where we take advantage of RET instructions to execute ROP gadgets off the stack.

+Also you will **NOT** see the address of our next instruction in RIP/EIP after successfully overflowing the buffer.
+You will likely see other registers overflowed with 0x41 though.
+Whereas in x86 buffer overflows you usually JMP to your memory address using RIP/EIP.
+It’s just different in x64 due to how registers are laid out.
+The next instruction will be your ROP gadget, so think of RIP/EIP in terms of the stack and the ROP gadget memory addresses we will "return" to, and not so much what value RIP/EIP holds.

 Now, take a look at the bottom right hand corner of your debugger window.
 You should see the following:

 ![image](https://github.com/user-attachments/assets/e095b392-208a-4b59-aa7a-1517f66df64f)